 Choose the right marketing channels

 Getting the right mix of channels and campaigns is where you can really maximize your UA efforts.
-Paid channels such as Facebook Ads, Google’s UAC, ironSource and many more enable you to advertise and gather installs.
-Each channel has its own specifics and the best way to start, similarly to the previous section, is by testing on smaller budgets.
+Paid channels such as Facebook Ads, Google’s UAC, ironSource, and many more enable you to advertise and gather installs.
+Each channel has its own specifics, and the best way to start, similarly to the previous section, is by testing on smaller budgets.

 Know KPIs for your game

 Tracking critical KPIs, especially during the initial launch of a game, will enable you to make more strategic decisions.
-The most commonly tracked KPIs are ROAS (Return on Advertising Spend), CPI (Cost per Install), LTV (Lifetime value), ARPPU (Average Revenue Per Paying User), ARPDAU (Average Revenue Per Daily Active User).
+The most commonly tracked KPIs are ROAS (Return on Advertising Spend), CPI (Cost per Install), LTV (Lifetime Value), ARPPU (Average Revenue Per Paying User), and ARPDAU (Average Revenue Per Daily Active User).

-Focus on high-quality creative production
+Focus on high-quality creative

 Analyze and optimize your UA efforts

 Once live, the effectiveness of your UA campaigns needs to be consistently analyzed and then optimized based on your findings.
-For example, If you see a campaign has a declining trend, consider changing the creative or targeting to maximize results and minimize losses.
+For example, If you see a campaign has a declining trend, consider changing the creative or targeting strategy to maximize results and minimize losses.
 In short, you need to frequently monitor your KPIs closely in order to determine the next steps for each campaign.

 The gaming industry is dynamic and competitive.
 Aside from some of the core principles discussed earlier, there are other, less conventional ways to increase your user acquisition efforts.